 The list of chip companies expected to be hit hardest includes Micron Technologies, Qualcomm, Qorvo and Skyworks Solutions, which all have listed Huawei as a major customer in their annual reports.
 Others likely to suffer are Xilinx, Broadcom and Texas Instruments, according to industry analysts.

 Being cut off from Huawei will also compound the pain the chip sector is already experiencing from the Trump administration’s rising China tariffs.

-The Commerce Department could extend the temporary license to continue to ease the blow on smartphone owners and network operators with installed Huawei gear.
-Whether that happens could depend on whether countries including France, Germany, the U.K. and the Netherlands continue to refuse to completely exclude Huawei equipment from their wireless networks.
+Much could depend on whether countries including France, Germany, the U.K. and the Netherlands continue to refuse to completely exclude Huawei equipment from their wireless networks.

 COULD THIS BACKFIRE?

-Huawei is already the biggest global supplier of networking equipment and is now likely to move toward making all components domestically.
+Huawei is already the biggest global supplier of networking equipment, and is now likely to move toward making all components domestically.
 China already has a policy seeking technological independence by 2025.

 U.S. tech companies, facing a drop in sales, could respond with layoffs.
 More than 52,000 technology jobs in the U.S. are directly tied to China exports, according to the Computing Technology Industry Association, a trade group also known as CompTIA.

 Google may lose some licensing fees and opportunities to show ads on Huawei phones, but it still will probably be a financial hiccup for Google and its corporate parent, Alphabet Inc., which is expected to generate $160 billion in revenue this year.